The Editing Process

 Weak beginning, ending/denouement, or weak/missing conflicts

-Chronology issues (For example, I write scenes out of order, so it's important that my editor watch for anachronisms.)
+Chronology issues (For example, I write scenes out of order, so it's important that my editor watches for anachronisms.)

 Stream-of-consciousness writing/loss of plot focus